 Trend Forecasting: What we’ll be seeing in 2020 and beyond

-Published: December 18, 2019
+By: Annalese, Published: December 18, 2019

 The word ‘trend’ associated with interior design or design products can divide people.
 Many find trends fascinating, wanting to follow closely what’s fashionable or current.
 Others avoid it, wanting to create something timeless for their home.
-It is possible to see beyond the surface with trends though, particularly in flooring, something you hope to invest in for longevity.
+It is possible to see beyond the surface with trends, though, particularly in flooring, which is something you hope to invest in for longevity.
 New technologies and materials, for example, is one area of trend forecasting which everyone can appreciate.
 Sustainability is another area, with wonderful developments allowing for exciting new products.

-Colour
+Colour Trends

 Atrium Round Rug Tutti Atrium in "Multi Round Tutti"